-Symbolizing the integration of faith and learning at Baylor, the restored chapel in Memorial Residence Hall provides faculty, staff and students of the Honors Residential College - and beyond - a place to gather in worship or to pray in solitude daily and serves as a venue for special events such as Student Life's end-of-the-semester worship led by the chaplains in Spiritual Life.
+Symbolizing the integration of faith and learning at Baylor, the restored chapel in Memorial Residence Hall provides faculty, staff and students of the Honors Residential College - and beyond - a place to gather in worship or to pray in solitude daily and serves as a venue for special events such as Student Life's end-of-thesemester worship led by the chaplains in Spiritual Life.

-Living-Learning Centers (LLC)
+Living-Learning Programs

-Campus Living and Learning creates vibrant, active, spiritual learning communities in the residence halls by positively supporting students' educational and social experiences at Baylor.
+Campus Living & Learning creates vibrant, active, spiritual learning communities in the residence halls by positively supporting students' educational and social experiences at Baylor.
 The creation of learning communities within the residence halls has been a foremost priority for the department.
-Living-learning programs have a direct partnership with a specific academic program, a separate admission process, common courses among residents and other academic services that are provided on site, such as classrooms, faculty offices and enhanced academic programming opportunities.
+Livinglearning programs have a direct partnership with a specific academic program, a separate admission process, common courses among residents and other academic services that are provided on site, such as classrooms, faculty offices and enhanced academic programming opportunities.

-More than 1,500 students reside in 10 different livinglearning programs, including Engaged Learning Groups (ELG).
-Each ELG program comprises students pursuing an engaged educational topic with a team of faculty for three to four semesters.
-The four Engaged Learning Groups for fiscal year 2011 are Animals and Human Society, Christian Narratives, Prehealth, and Unlocking the Imprisoned Mind with a Digital Key.
-These living-learning communities attract a diversity of students who find an academic home within a living-learning program.
-[Fig. 2.1]
+More than 1,400 students reside in 10 different living-learning programs, including two residential colleges, Honors Residential College and Brooks Residential College.
+Additionally, Engaged Learning Groups (ELGs) are comprised of students pursuing an engaged educational topic with a team of faculty for three to four semesters.
+The Engaged Learning Group for fiscal year 2011 is Hispanic Families in Transition.
+This type of living-learning community attracts a diversity of students who find an academic home within a living-learning program.
+[Fig 2.1]

-Fig. 2.1 Living-Learning Program enrollment, fall 2010
+Fig. 2.1 Living-Learning Program enrollment, fall 2011

 Living-Learning Program Number of Students Year Initiated

-Engineering & Computer Science 269 2004
+Engineering & Computer Science 262 2004

 Honors Residential College 323 2004

-Leadership 156 2005
+Leadership 149 2005

 Outdoor Adventure 16 2007

-Brooks Residential College 366 2007
+Brooks Residential College 364 2007

-Air Force ROTC 67 2008
+Air Force ROTC 45 2008

-Global Community 46 2008
+Global Community 55 2008

-Engaged Learning Groups 150 2008
+Engaged Learning Groups 52 2008

-Entrepreneurship 73 2009
+Entrepreneurship 66 2009

-Fine Arts 81 2010
+Fine Arts 108 2010

-TOTAL 1,547
+TOTAL 1,440